 Staying safe online

-Right now, we are doing everything we can to keep you safe on campus.
-With more of us turning to the internet for learning, shopping and socialising, it’s important to keep safe online too.
+With more of us turning to the internet for learning, shopping and socialising, it’s important to keep safe online.

 Unfortunately, many cyber criminals and scammers are using COVID-19 as a cover story to try and steal students’ money or personal information, both online and offline.
 Often, these scammers will pose as legitimate organisations such as banks, the police or the university.